-Lifeboat is the only film which director Alfred Hitchcock made for 20th Century Fox, and it was controversial at the time due to its depiction of the German captain, especially since World War II had yet to end.
+Lifeboat is the only film that director Alfred Hitchcock made for 20th Century Fox.
+It was controversial at the time due to its depiction of the German captain, especially since World War II had yet to end.

 The film was originally Hitchcock’s idea, and John Steinbeck fleshed it out.
 At one point, the film was going to star an all-male cast.

 Hitchcock gave Tallulah Bankhead a Sealyham Terrier during production which she named Hitchcock.